uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 **Making an Image Montage**
 {{< figure src="/courses/fiji-image-processing/introduction/intro-fiji-8.png" >}}

-Images can be layed out in a grid-like fashion, aka a ***montage***.
+Images can be laid out in a grid-like fashion, aka a ***montage***.
 Given the regular arrangement of the images in a grid layout, all image tiles used for the montage have to be of the same x-y dimension and same image type (e.g. all 8-bit, 8-bit, 32-bit, or RGB).

 The easiest way to create a montage is to create an image stack that contains all the images for the individual image tiles and then use the Fiji Montage tool.
 Here is an example: